What is the PTA (Parent Teacher Association)?

 The Parents’ Forum is a group of parent representatives who meet four to five times a year to discuss school-related issues.
 Regular, open communication and consultation with parents is truly important to the school.
 The Parents’ Forum provides a valuable way to listen to your ideas and concerns and seek your views, helping to make sure the needs of children and their families are met.

-Meetings will be led by school staff and governors, usually by the Headteacher or a Governor.
+Meetings will be led by school staff and governors, usually by the Headteacher.
 Meetings are informal and will offer a genuine opportunity for open discussion.

 The role of the Parents’ Forum is consultative.
 It has an important role in informing decision-making processes but it cannot make decisions on behalf of the school.
 The Governing Body remains the decision-maker and provides strategic leadership.
 Setting up a Parents’ Forum will not lead to any reduction in the role and responsibilities of the Governing Body.